 DAY IN THE LIFE

-Students collaborate in teams for a hands-on experience in preparing their own dishes.
-Each class they engage in customized culinary art activities, garden lessons, science/ecological experiments based on a theme for the day they use the kitchen as their science lab.
-To compliment this immersive and multisensory experience, visits from local artisans, chefs, farmers, gardeners, bakers, candy makers, and restaurant owners round out an interactive cooking experience that is educationally fulfilling as it is delicious.
+Students collaborate in teams for hands-on experience in preparing their own dishes.
+Each class they engage in customized culinary art activities, garden lessons, science/ecological experiments based on a theme for the day.
+They use the kitchen as their science lab and also make their dinner.
+To compliment this immersive and multi-sensory experience, visits from local artisans, chefs, farmers, gardeners, bakers, candy makers, and restaurant owners round out an interactive cooking experience that is educationally fulfilling as it is delicious.

 YOUR CHILD WILL LEARN:

 - How to measure ingredients using math & science